Extended-Green-Cloud/extended-green-cloud-simulator/config/ENGINE_CONFIG.md

 The following example, will illustrate how to configure a system that is going to run on 4 different hosts:

 1. _Host1_ (IP: 10.0.0.0) - running only main system container
-2. _Host2_ (IP: 10.0.0.1) - running Cloud Network Agent and its Servers that do not have container specified
+2. _Host2_ (IP: 10.0.0.1) - running Regional Manager Agent and its Servers that do not have container specified
-3. _Host3_ (IP: 10.0.0.2) - running remaining Servers of Cloud Network Agent that should reside in container of a specific name
+3. _Host3_ (IP: 10.0.0.2) - running remaining Servers of Regional Manager Agent that should reside in container of a specific name
 4. _Host4_ (IP: 10.0.0.3) - running Client Agents